MUTOR-2/HistoryAndPracticeOfMultimedia/index.md

 # History and Practice of Multimedia - Online Lecture Series

-This online English language lecture series focuses on the History and Practice of Multimedia with an emphasis on music.
+Welcome to the MUTOR series on the History and Practice of Multimedia!
-We have invited members of the HfMT multimedia department as well as international scholars and practitioners to present on their respective fields of specialization (Constantin Basica, Kerstin Evert, Teoma Naccarato, Cat Hope, Johannes Kreidler, Randall Packer, and others).
-Topics include the definition, history, and appearances of multimedia.
-The lecture series will take place during the summer term, every Wednesday at 18:30h starting on April 7.
+The materials collected here were originally presented as a 12-part online lecture series in 2021.
+In the "Units" section of this site, you will find the text and supporting media for each talk, as well as recordings of the talks themselves.

 This lecture series is part of the Hamburg Open Online University (HOOU) and serves as the basis for a new class within the Music Technology Online Repository (MUTOR).

-Links to the individual events will be posted here.

-# Dates (subject to change)
+# Original Schedule

 <style>
 a.index-tab-link:hover {